-- continued vesting during the severance period of unvested stock options; - exercisability of vested stock options and stock options that vest during the severance period for the shorter of the remaining exercise term or the length of the severance period; - accelerated vesting during the severance period of restricted stock that is not performance-based on a monthly pro rata basis determined from the date of grant to the end of the severance period; - continued vesting during the severance period of performance-based restricted stock for which performance targets are achieved and vesting begins during the severance period; and - continued accrual during the severance period of credited service under the 2002 SERP.
+- continued vesting during the severance period of unvested stock options; - exercisability of vested stock options and stock options that vest during the severance period for the shorter of the remaining exercise term or the length of the severance period; - accelerated vesting during the severance period of restricted stock that is not performance-based on a monthly pro rata basis determined from the date of grant to the end of the severance period; - continued vesting during the severance period of performance-based restricted stock for which performance targets are achieved and vesting begins during the severance period; and - continued accrual during the severance period of credited service under the SERP.

 The severance agreements also contain restrictive covenants with respect to confidentiality, non-solicitation, and non-competition, and are subject to the execution of a release.
-The severance agreements are effective for a rolling two-year term, which will automatically extend each day for an additional day unless terminated by either party, in which case they will continue for two years after the notice of termination or for three years following a change in control.
+The severance agreements are effective for a rolling two-year term, which will automatically extend each day for an additional day unless terminated by either party, in which case they will continue for two years after the notice of termination or for three years following a change in control

-On March 28, 2014, we amended the severance agreements for each of the named executive officers to adjust the multiplier used in the severance payout formula for calculating the payment of a cash amount equal to the executive's gross salary multiplied by a specified percentage to match the individual incentive targets approved by the Compensation Committee under the Annual Cash Incentive Plan.
-In addition, we amended Mr. Black's agreement to provide for the full vesting of performance-based restricted stock upon involuntary termination without cause by us for good reason following a change in control, consistent with the benefits provided to Mr. Reece.
+On October 27, 2014, we amended the severance agreements for Messrs.
+Black and Reece to adjust the multiplier used in the severance payout formula for calculating the payment of a cash amount equal to the executive's gross salary multiplied by a specified percentage to match the individual incentive targets approved by the Compensation Committee under the Annual Cash Incentive Plan.